bpkleer/typst-modern-acad-cv/lib.typ

 // can highlight own name
 // can use given translations of title in i18n.yaml, if submitting CV in different language
 // Arguments
-// - what: which subfile wanted to plot
+// - what: object with data
-// - metadata: yaml file with paths
+// - multilingual: object with multilingual entries
 // - entries: An array of strings, representing the specific entries to include in the output.
 Defaults to an empty list (), which will include all entries in the file.
 // - tag: An optional string.
 If provided, only entries with this tag will be included.
 Defaults to none.
 // - me: An optional string, likely representing the name of the author.
 Used for personalized output (name will be bold).
 Defaults to none.
 // - lang: A string specifying the language to be used in the references (e.g., "de" for German).
 If CV is in different language than title-main, translations will be add to the reference (translations need to be given in i18n.yaml) Defaults to "de".

 #let cv-refs(
-  what: "",
+  what,
-  metadata: (:),
+  multilingual,
   entries: (),
   tag: none,
   me: none,